awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 prefix-ats.iot.region.amazonaws.com
 ```

-In some AWS Regions, AWS IoT Greengrass also currently supports legacy Verisign endpoints and root CA certificates for backward compatibilty\.
+In some AWS Regions, AWS IoT Greengrass also currently supports legacy VeriSign endpoints and root CA certificates for backward compatibilty\.
 For more information, see [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) in the *Amazon Web Services General Reference*\.

-If you're using a legacy Verisign root CA certificate, we recommend that you create an ATS endpoint and use an ATS root CA certificate instead\.
+If you're using a legacy VeriSign root CA certificate, we recommend that you create an ATS endpoint and use an ATS root CA certificate instead\.
 For more information, see [Server Authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html) in the *AWS IoT Developer Guide*\.
 Otherwise, make sure to use the corresponding legacy endpoints\.
 For example, the following syntax is used for legacy AWS IoT endpoints:

 ```
 prefix.iot.region.amazonaws.com